RxLaboratory/Ramses/src-docs/docs/files/tree.md

 - PROJECTID_A_TRISTAN_MOD # The working folder, subfolder of the asset folder.
     - PROJECTID_A_TRISTAN_MOD.blend # The main file for modelling Tristan (on Blender)
     - PROJECTID_A_TRISTAN_MOD_Sculpt.blend # Another resource
-    - ramses_versions # The versionning folder, handled by Ramses
+    - ramses_versions # The versionning folder, handled by Ramses.
         - PROJECTID_A_TRISTAN_MOD_wip001.blend # A WIP version
         - PROJECTID_A_TRISTAN_MOD_wip002.blend
         - PROJECTID_A_TRISTAN_MOD_chk003.blend # The version which has to be checked by the lead